 Get Started with YINI

 Welcome!
-This guide gets you from zero → a working .yini config in a few minutes.
-Learn how to install and use YINI from the CLI.
+This guide helps you create your first working .yini file in just a few minutes.
+Learn how to install and use YINI from the terminal or command line (CLI).

-YINI is a human-friendly configuration format — like INI, but with nested sections, comments, arrays, and objects.
+YINI is a human-friendly data format — like INI, but with nested sections, comments, lists (arrays), and objects.
+It is suitable for configuration files, application settings, and general data-storage use cases.

-💡 Tip: You can check if you have Node installed with:
+💡 Tip: You can check if Node.js is already installed by running:

 node -v